 - enlargement of the liver or spleen

-- red spots on the skin (petechiae)
+- red spots on the skin, called petechiae

-- bleeding and bruising easily
+- bleeding easily and bruising easily

 - fever or chills